couchbase/n1k1/README.md

   pull-based, iterator-style paradigm).
 - data-staging, pipeline breakers (batching)...
   - batching results between op's may be more friendly to CPU caches.
-  - batch sizes and queue sizes between producers and cosunmer are designed to be configurable.
-  - data-staging also supports optional concurrency -- one or more goroutine actors can be producers in a pipeline.
+  - data-staging also supports optional concurrency -- one or more goroutine actors can be producers that feed a channel to a consumer.
+  - a channel send is for a batch of items, not for an individual tuple.
+  - max-batch-size and channel buffer size between producers and consumer are designed to be configurable.
-  - recycled batch exchange between producer goroutine and consumer goroutine for less garbage creation.
+  - recycled batch exchange between producer goroutines and consumer goroutine for less garbage creation.
 - query compilation to golang...
   - based on Futamura projections / LMS (Rompf, Odersky) inspirations.